What To Do When Your Water Well Begins To Pump Sand Or Grit

 In private well water systems, often, what appears to be sand can be sediment or other particulate material from various sources.

-Be sure to determine if what you are observing is coming from your well or within your home, and try to run the water directly from the well into a white bucket to see if you can identify some sand or sediment.
+Be sure to determine if what you are observing is coming from your well or within your home.
+Then, try running the water directly from the well into a white bucket to see if you can identify some sand or sediment.

-Consider getting your water tested for contaminants, especially if there is a foul odor, bad smell, or taste present.
+Consider getting your water tested for contaminants, especially if it has a foul odor, bad smell, or taste.

-There are many causes for the sudden appearance of sand in your water well.
-When your well begins to pump sand, it is usually best to seek advice from a well-driller or pump-contractor to determine the source or cause.
+There are many causes of the sudden appearance of sand in your water well.
+When your well begins to pump sand, it is usually best to seek advice from a well-driller or pump contractor to determine the source or cause.

-Nonetheless, let’s discuss some of the most common causes of sand or grit in your water well and our knowledge on approaching the problem.
+Nonetheless, let’s discuss some of the most common causes of sand or grit in your water well and our knowledge of how to approach the problem.

 Common Causes of Sand and Sediment in Well Water